Ham2Pose: Animating Sign Language Notation into Pose Sequences: Conclusion

 \section{Conclusion}

 In this work, we propose the first method for animating HamNoSys into pose sequences.
 As demonstrated, our model can generate signs even when trained on partial and inaccurate data.
-Additionally, we introduce \emph{nDTW}, a new pose sequences distance measurement using \emph{DTW} over normalized pose keypoints trajectories.
+Additionally, we introduce a new distance function, considering missing keypoints, for measuring the distance between two pose sequences using \emph{DTW-MJE} over normalized pose keypoints.
 We validate its correctness using a large-scale sign language dataset and show that it better suits pose sequences evaluation than existing methods.
-Finally, although as any other synthesizing method, our method may be integrated into a pose-to-video pipeline, and animate people without their consent, our method does not contain personal features and we do not expect a malicious use of it causing a negative social impact.
-We hope our method has a positive social impact by leading the way toward developing an end-to-end system for SLP, that will allow communication between the hearing and hearing-impaired communities.
+We hope our method leads the way toward developing an end-to-end system for SLP, that will allow communication between the hearing and hearing-impaired communities.